 It’s true that plants grow from the top-down.
 In other words, it uses water and carbon dioxide from the air to grow.
 But you can’t remove key nutrients like:

-Because if you deplete the soil from these nutrients, this deprives the plants of growing.
+Because if you deplete the soil from these nutrients, this deprives the plants of growth.
 For example, this is common in crop production and tree harvesting areas.

 Nutrients from soil organic matter